 Carolyn enjoys many civic and community roles including positions with Greater Kansas City Chamber of Commerce; Kansas City Area Development Council; KC Rising Steering Committee; Metropolitan Community College Foundation; KU Advancement Board; Starlight Theater; KC MLB Urban Youth Academy and the First Tee of Greater Kansas City.

-We honored to have Michael and Carolyn as our Co-Chairs of the 2017 Civic Lunch.
+We are honored to have Michael and Carolyn as our Co-Chairs of the 2017 Civic Lunch.

 Joe Theismann is an entrepreneur and the former star quarterback for the Washington Redskins.
 He spent the last two decades working for ESPN on their NFL broadcast and the NFL Network.